What Is an Apprenticeship and How Does It Work? A Beginner’s Guide

 What will you learn on an apprenticeship?

-How long is an apprenticeship?
+How long does an apprenticeship last?

 The full-time schedule of an apprenticeship means you get a better understanding of the sector and business and allows for further progression, such as taking on more complex tasks due to your experience within the role.